danrot/master-thesis/02_state-of-the-art.md

 non-linear histories as shown in figure 2.6.
 Usually these operations are called branching for creating a new path in the version history and merging for the reunion of multiple branches.
-This functionality is very important if multiple persons are working on the same data set, since it enables many different states of the same document or project. [see @azad2015]
+This functionality is very important if people are working on the same data set, since it enables many different states of the same document or project. [see @azad2015]

 There are two big groups of version control systems.
 On the one side there are centralized systems holding the metadata on a central server, and on the other side there are decentralized systems.
 The latter differ from the first in the way developers interact with each other.
-So has every user in a decentralized system his own copy of the metadata of the repository containing all the versioning data.
-This enables the developers to work asynchronously and without a connection to the central repository.
+So has every user in a decentralized system their own copy of the metadata of the repository containing all the versioning data.
+This enables developers to work asynchronously and without a connection to the central repository.
 Therfore the content from others have to be reintegrated all the time using the merging features of the version control system.[see @raymond2015a]

 ### Git